 When keratoconus is diagnosed early and treated using cross-linking, patients are able to slow or halt the progression of the disease, and prevent the need for a corneal transplant surgery.
 Cornea transplant surgery is much more invasive than cross-linking, and requires a lifetime of care and much longer recovery.

-Jessa underwent the cross-linking treatment on her right eye in May of 2017, and has been
+Jessa underwent the cross-linking treatment on her right eye in May of 2017.

-Since having the cross-linking treatment in May of 2017, Jessa is still a little light sensitive, but is enjoying her vision.
+Since having the cross-linking treatment, Jessa is still a little light sensitive, but is enjoying her vision.
 “I can see better and just haven’t had as many problems with that eye since my cross-linking treatment.
 I would totally have the treatment again – in a heartbeat,” Jessa expressed.

 If you have been diagnosed with keratoconus and would like to see if Corneal Crosslinking is right for you, contact The Eye Institute of Utah.